 Reducing pollution and the prevalence of superbugs also benefits ocean health.
 With the COVID-19 pandemic, the importance of public health in even distant places has never been more appreciated.
 Local or regional wastewater pollution challenges have the potential to create global health crises.
 Taneja and Sharma ref document an excellent example of the severity of this situation in India.
 Throughout the country, there has been liberal and injudicious use of antibiotics to treat many illnesses.
 This practice has led to one of the highest rates of resistance to antimicrobial agents used to treat humans and food animals, and to one of the highest concentrations of drug-resistant microbes in natural water bodies.
 Their findings are a warning to the rest of the global community, while the containment plans now being put in place (reduction in antibiotic use and ban of wastewater sludge application to agricultural fields) serve as a model of how to abate the issue.

 Indirect Health Consequences

-Open defecation or inadequate sanitation facilities (without lights or privacy) can be unsafe for women, creating opportunities for harassment or violence.
+Open defecation or unsafe sanitation facilities (without lights or privacy) are particularly concerning for women, creating opportunities for harassment or violence.
 Gender disparities resulting from inadequate sanitation are furthered when girls miss school during menstruation or women spend excess time finding clean drinking water.
-Sanitation interventions often require contact with sewage during collection and treatment and minimizing this contact is increasingly recognized as essential for human health.
+Sanitation interventions often require contact with human waste during collection and treatment and minimizing this contact is increasingly recognized as essential for public health.

-While raw and partially treated sewage present the most significant threats to human health, hazards also exist in byproducts of treated sewage as well.
+While raw human waste and partially treated wastewater present the most significant threats to human health, hazards also exist in byproducts of treated wastewater as well.
 Disposal of biosolids puts nearby populations at risk of inhalation or ingestion of airborne pathogens. ref